gradle/gradle-build-action/README.md

 There are a number of actions you can take if your cache use is less effective due to entry eviction.

-#### Only write to the cache from the default branch
+#### Select branches that should write to the cache

 GitHub cache entries are not shared between builds on different branches.
 This means that identical cache entries will be stored separately for different branches.
-The exception to the is cache entries for the default (`master`/`main`) branch can be read by actions invoked for other branches.
+An exception to this is that cache entries for the default (`master`/`main`) branch can be read by actions invoked for other branches.

-An easy way to reduce cache usage when you run builds on many different branches is to only permit your default branch to write to the cache, with all other branch builds using `cache-read-only`.
+By default, the `gradle-build-action` will only _write_ to the cache for builds run on the default branch.
+Jobs run on other branches will only read from the cache.
+In most cases, this is the desired behaviour, because Jobs run against other branches will benefit from the cache Gradle User Home from `main`, without writing private cache entries that could lead to evicting shared entries.

+If you have other long-lived development branches that would benefit from writing to the cache, you can configure these by overriding the `cache-read-only` action parameter.
 See [Using the caches read-only](#using-the-caches-read-only) for more details.

 Similarly, you could use `cache-read-only` for certain jobs in the workflow, and instead have these jobs reuse the cache content from upstream jobs.